 Passing gas or emitting odors in public are some of the most common concerns among ostomates.
 You may fear that they’ll interfere with your intimate and social life, causing unnecessary stress and anxiety.
 Most modern ostomy products are made from odor-proof materials and – unless there’s a leak – you should only notice smells when changing and emptying your bag.

-Living with an ostomy can present challenges, but knowing what to expect and being prepared can help you adjust more easily.
+Life after ostomy surgery can present challenges, but knowing what to expect and being prepared can help you adjust more easily.
 If you find yourself worrying about your pouch emitting gas or odors, here are five simple ways to deal with your concerns.

 1. Empty Your Ostomy Pouch More Often

-As a good rule of thumb, you should empty your ostomy bag when it gets about ⅓ to ½ full.
-If your ostomy bag gets too full, the weight can put extra pressure on the stoma and surrounding skin.
+As a good rule of thumb, you should empty your ostomy appliance when it gets about ⅓ to ½ full.
+If your stoma bag gets too full, the weight can put extra pressure on the stoma and surrounding skin.
 This can effectively loosen the seal on your appliance, causing leakage of odor and bodily waste.

 Your ET nurse will assist you in learning how to change and empty your pouching system.
 In general, how often you need to empty your ostomy bag depends on the type and location of the stoma.

 Typically, most “colostomates” empty their bags around 1-3 times per day.
 Ileostomates tend to empty their bags 4-10 times a day (depending on the consistency of the output).
 For people with a urostomy, urine volume depends on the fluid intake of the individual.